Thresholded Lasso Bandit: Experiments

-Next, we compare the regret of each algorithm with $s_A=10$, $K\in\{2, 50\}$, $d=\{1000, 2000\}$, and $s_0\in \{5, 20\}$.
-Figure~\ref{fig:experiment1_regrets} shows the average cumulative regret for each algorithm.
-We find that TH LASSO bandit outperforms the other algorithms in all scenarios.
-We provide additional experimental results, including experiments with different correlation levels $\rho^2\in\{0, 0.3\}$, in the appendix.

-We also conduct experiments varying $s_A\in \{2.5, 5, 10, 20, 40, \infty\}$.
-As in previous experiments, for each $s_A$, we normalize each feature vector $A_{t,k}$ so that its $\ell_2$-norm is at most $s_A$ for all $k \in [K]$.
+We also conduct experiments varying $A_{\max}\in \{2.5, 5, 10, 20, 40, \infty\}$.
+As in the previous experiments, for each $A_{\max}$, we normalize each feature vector $A_{t,k}$ so that its $\ell_2$-norm is at most $A_{\max}$ for all $k \in [K]$.
 We set $K=2, d=1000$, and $s_0=5$.
-Figure~\ref{fig:experiment2_regrets} shows the average cumulative regret at $t=1000$ of TH LASSO bandit and SA LASSO bandit for each $s_A$.
-This experiment confirms that TH LASSO exhibits lower regret than SA LASSO bandit.
+Figure~\ref{fig:experiment2_regrets} shows the average cumulative regret at $t=1000$ of TH Lasso bandit and SA Lasso bandit for each $A_{\max}$.
+This experiment confirms that TH Lasso exhibits lower regret than SA Lasso bandit.
+Additional results when $K=50$ and $s_0=20$ are also included in Appendix~\ref{subsec:additional_Amax}.

-Finally, we examine the robustness of TH LASSO bandit and SA LASSO bandit with respect to the hyperparameter $\lambda_0$.
-We vary $\lambda_0 \in [0.1\lambda^{\ast}, 2.5\lambda^{\ast}]$ where $\lambda^{\ast}= 0.03$ for TH LASSO bandit and $\lambda^{\ast}= 0.16$ for SA LASSO bandit.
-We set $K=2, d=1000, s_0=5$, and $s_A=10$.
-Figure~\ref{fig:discussion_regrets} shows the average cumulative regret at $t=1000$ for TH LASSO bandit and SA LASSO bandit for different ratios $\lambda_0/\lambda^{\ast}$.
-Observe that the regret of TH LASSO bandit is lower than that of SA LASSO bandit for various ratios.
-Moreover, note the performance of TH LASSO bandit is not very sensitive to the choice of $\lambda_0$: it is robust.
-This contrasts with the SA LASSO bandit algorithm, for which a careful tuning of $\lambda_0$ is needed to get good performance.
+Finally, we examine the robustness of TH Lasso bandit and SA Lasso bandit with respect to the hyperparameter $\lambda_0$.
+We vary $\lambda_0 \in [0.1\lambda^{\ast}, 2.5\lambda^{\ast}]$ where $\lambda^{\ast}= 0.02$ for TH Lasso bandit and $\lambda^{\ast}= 0.16$ for SA Lasso bandit.
+We set $K=2, d=1000, s_0=5$, and $A_{\max}=10$.
+Figure~\ref{fig:discussion_regrets} shows the average cumulative regret at $t=1000$ for TH Lasso bandit and SA Lasso bandit for different ratios $\lambda_0/\lambda^{\ast}$.
+Observe that the regret of TH Lasso bandit is more stable than that of SA Lasso bandit as the ratio grows.
+Indeed, the performance of TH Lasso bandit is not very sensitive to the choice of $\lambda_0$: it is robust.
+This contrasts with the SA Lasso bandit algorithm, for which a careful tuning of $\lambda_0$ is needed to get good performance.